Choosing a Boxing Bag for Your Home

 Mike Rashid (@mikerashid), Heavyweight boxer

-These heavy bags were evaluated on four (4) different performance factors following a one-minute intense boxing and kickboxing workout consisting of boxing punch combinations and kickboxing moves.
+These home punching bags were evaluated on four (4) different performance factors following a one-minute intense boxing and kickboxing workout consisting of boxing punch combinations and kickboxing moves.

 Bag Performance Factors

-Distance Traveled - How much does the bag move when you hit it?
+Distance Traveled - How much does the home punching bag move when you hit it?

-Noise - How much noise does it make when you hit it?
+Noise - How much noise do boxing bags for home make when you hit them?

 Tilt - How much does it tilt when you hit it?

-Feel - How does it feel when you hit it?
+Feel - How does the best heavy bag for a home gym feel when you hit it?